MyPureCloud/genesys-spark/docs/migrations/v3/readme.md

 We have added automated and manual testing processes to identify existing issues and prevent regressions.
 See the [Building and Testing Components with Accessibility in Mind](https://github.com/MyPureCloud/genesys-webcomponents/blob/main/A11Y_TESTING.md) documentation to read more about how we test accessibility in our components.

 ### Encapsulation
 Migrating our webcomponents to use a Shadow DOM was another major focus for v3.
-A Shadow DOM allows the webcomponent to compartmentalize its DOM and CSS implemenation details away from web apps that uses it.
-We believe that this compartmentalization will reduce the number of bugs where the webcomponents were unexpectatly interacting with the DOM and CSS of the host web app.
+A Shadow DOM allows the webcomponent to compartmentalize its DOM and CSS implementation details away from web apps that uses it.
+We believe that this compartmentalization will reduce the number of bugs where the webcomponents were unexpectedly interacting with the DOM and CSS of the host web app.
 This type of bug while often subtle would lead to a very bad developer experience where a small change (often only a patch semver change) to the internal implementation of a webcomponent would break a host apps UI.
 We believe with more encapsulation we can give more confidence to developers that upgrading your version of the webcomponents will not be a large development effort.

-We are aware that there are some teams who were leveraging the fact that webcomponets were not using a Shadow DOM for encapsulation to modify the styling of webcomponents.
+We are aware that there are some teams who were leveraging the fact that webcomponents were not using a Shadow DOM for encapsulation to modify the styling of webcomponents.
 This was always discouraged by the CORE UI team as we only guaranteed that the public API of the components would be consistent not the internal implementation details.
-Please reach out to the CORE UI team if you feel your migration to v3 of the webcomponets is blocked by this new Eecapsulation and we will work with you to support your use case via the components public API.
+Please reach out to the CORE UI team if you feel your migration to v3 of the webcomponents is blocked by this new encapsulation and we will work with you to support your use case via the components public API.

 ### New components
 * gux-visualization